Rage (TV program)

 Rage (stylised as rage) is an all-night Australian music video program broadcast on ABC TV on Friday nights, Saturday mornings and Saturday nights.
 It was first screened on the weekend of Friday, 17 April 1987.
-With Soul Train and Video Hits no longer being produced, it is the oldest music television program currently still in production as of 2023.
-On Friday and Saturday nights, Rage typically starts between 11:00pm and 1:00am.
+With Soul Train and Video Hits no longer being produced, it is the oldest music television program in the world currently still in production as of 2025.

-The program is classified MA15+ until 6:00am, where it is rated PG from 6:00 to 11:00am on Saturday mornings, and at 7:00am on Sundays.
-During the COVID-19 pandemic, the Saturday morning program aired from 6:00am to 7:00am, and resumes from 9:00am to midday, with Weekend Breakfast airing between 7:00am to 9:00am.
+On Friday and Saturday nights, Rage typically starts between 11:00pm and 1:00am local time.
+The program is classified MA15+ until 5:00am, where it is rated PG from 5:00 to 11:00am on Saturday mornings, and at 7:00am on Sundays.

 Format

-Rage has a reputation among viewers for its minimalist format which has remained largely unchanged since the program's inception.
-The program was originally created by executive producer Mark FitzGerald in early 1987 under the working title "rage 'til you puke".
-This was later shortened to rage, as this was deemed more likely to be acceptable to the ABC board.
-It debuted in April 1987 – the same month as MTV Australia debuted as a late night program on the Nine Network and two months after Video Hits debuted on the Ten Network.
+Rage has a minimalist format which has remained largely unchanged since the program's inception.
+Originally created by executive producer Mark FitzGerald in early 1987, the program was originally proposed to be titled rage 'til you puke, but which was shortened to rage, as this was deemed more likely to be acceptable to the ABC board.
+It debuted in April 1987, the same month as MTV Australia debuted as a late night program on the Nine Network and two months after Video Hits debuted on Network Ten.